leinson/where-we-dine/README.md

 - Fly.io link: https://where-we-dine.fly.dev/
 - For testing admin features:
     - username: admintest, password: test123
-    - please do not delete the admin account, so both ohjaaja&vertaisarvioija can test the admin role. :)

 - Refresh the page if you get "Internal server error" when you open the link
 - If fly.io for some other reason does not work, you can test the application locally on your computer.
 Instructions are at the bottom of the README.